abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/Apache_Arrow_Arrow_Flight/columnar-analytics-with-arrow.md

 MinIO (S3 Object Storage)
 ```

+**What this architecture shows:**

+- Compute and execution happen in-memory using Apache Arrow
+- Data is stored in object storage (MinIO) using open columnar formats
+- Only required data is read from storage, reducing I/O and latency

 ## Write Parquet Data to MinIO

-Create a dataset and write it in Parquet format.
-Create a file `write_parquet.py`.
+In this step, you create a sample dataset in memory using Apache Arrow and write it to MinIO in Parquet format, the most common columnar format used in analytics engines.
+Create a file named `write_parquet.py`.

 ```python
 import pyarrow as pa